irockel/adventofcode2020/README.md

 # Results of Day 6
 - customs forms sum up to 6430
 - customs forms where all selected sum up to 3125

+# Results of Day 7
+- rules with different outer color: 242
+- contained bags in shiny gold: 176035